python/cpython/Doc/library/string.rst

 String functions
 ----------------

-The following functions are available to operate on string and Unicode objects.
+The following functions are available to operate on string objects.
 They are not available as string methods.